bootique/bootique/README.md

 Java [microservices](http://martinfowler.com/articles/microservices.html), as it allows you to create a fully-functional app with minimal setup.

-Each Bootoque app is a collection of modules interacting with each other via dependency injection.
+Each Bootique app is a collection of modules interacting with each other via dependency injection.
 This GitHub project provides Bootique core.
 Bootique team also develops a number of important modules.
 A full list is available [here](http://bootique.io/docs/0/bootique-docs/).